 "You don't need any help, if you got her."

-Everyone in New York was an expert at minding their own business.
+New Yorkers were experts at minding their own business.

 "Willkommen, time for some business."

-Sean was in no condition to refuse him anything.
+Sean was in no condition to refuse him.

 "No." It was a lie.